ruralocity/aaronsumner.com/source/pages/reading.html.markdown

 title: Reading List
 ---

 Hey, most of these links point to Amazon.com and include my affiliate code, so if you purchase them I get a small cut.
 O'Reilly books are an exception since I get to read those for free.
-All that said, I get most of my reading material from my local public library and strongly recommend you do the same.
+All that said, I get most of my reading material from my local public library—so be sure to check them out, too.

 ## 2014